peter-bread/peter.nvim/README.md

 vim.bo.shiftwidth = 4
 ```

-Allowing both methods gives most flexibilty to users.
+Allowing both methods provides the most flexibilty.
+The first approach enables

-Either put it in all in one file to be more centralised or split and conform to
+proper centralisation of language configuration.
+The second approach follows a
-historic (Neo)vim conventions.
+more traditional structure.

 ### LSP